 The curriculum ensures a foundation in attitudes, knowledge and skills required for competent and compassionate care of older patients.
 It is focused on acquiring proficiencies in the attitudes, knowledge, and skills needed for elder care.
 Knowledge and experience are gained of the common geriatric syndromes, including altered mental status, iatrogenesis, mobility including falls, sensory deficits, failure to thrive, sleep disorders, pressure ulcers, incontinence, and nonspecific presentation of disease.
 Risk-reduction and preventive care are emphasized.
 The Clerkship includes a lecture series on Palliative Care with emphasis on the EPEC, a site visit to Calvary Hospital, and direct clinical experiences at the individual sites.
 A palliative care website is available for student participation and will be an additional requirement for completion of this segment.

-Clerkship Director: Paul Harris, M.D.
+Clerkship Director: Michael Reinhardt, M.D.

 As an acute care rotation, this clerkship allows students to synthesize clinical skills from all their prior experiences in the diagnosis and management of adult and pediatric patients.

 Students will have to opportunity to rotate through the emergency departments at Kings County Hospital (KCH), University Hospital of Brooklyn (UHB) or Maimonides Medical Center (MMC).
 All emergency departments are open 24 hours a day, 7 days a week.
 We evaluate everybody who presents for care.
 Every shift will be different and students will have many opportunities to learn from their patients.

 Students will appreciate a structured learning environment in which they will have the responsibility of providing patient care under direct supervision.